Skip to main content

 Low Levels

-Persistent fatigue, weakness, pale skin, shortness of breath — may indicate the bone marrow is not producing enough new red blood cells.
+Persistent fatigue, weakness, pale skin, or shortness of breath may indicate that the bone marrow is not producing enough new red blood cells.

 High Levels

-Often a compensatory response rather than a problem itself; may accompany signs of blood loss or hemolysis such as fatigue, jaundice, dark urine.
+A high count is often a compensatory response rather than a problem in itself.
+It may accompany signs of blood loss or hemolysis, such as fatigue, jaundice, or dark urine.

 Lifestyle Tips